Governor of Gagauzia

+Powers

-The position is created by the 14th article of the law on the legal status of Gagauzia No. 344-XIII (December 23, 1994).
-All state authorities in Gagauzia are subordinate to the Governor.
+The position is created by the 14th article of the law on the legal status of Gagauzia No. 344-XIII (December 23, 1994), which entered into force on 14 January 1995.
+All state authorities in Gagauzia are subordinate to the governor.
 The governor is elected by universal, equal, direct, secret and free suffrage on an alternative basis for a term of 4 years.
 One and the same person can be a governor for no more than two consecutive terms.
 They must be a citizen of Moldova over 35 years old and know the Gagauz language.
 The governor can issue decisions and decrees valid throughout the territory of Gagauzia.
+The governor can also sign or veto laws, appoint the members of the cabinet, and grant pardons when allowed to do so by the People's Assembly.